Wenhua Road Night Market

 The Wenhua Road Night Market (文化路夜市 (Wénhuà Lù Yèshì)) is a night market in West District, Chiayi City, Taiwan.

 Architecture

 The night market stretches along the Wenhua Road for around half a kilometer.
 The southern section of the road is divided by a central foundation, which acts as a two-lane road during day time and pedestrian zone during night time.

 Features

 The night market features famous Chiayi snacks and delicacies.
 Many popular restaurants and traditional dishes can be found along the night market road.

 Transportation

-The night market is accessible within walking distance east of Chiayi Station of Taiwan Railways Administration, south of Alishan Forest Railway or North of Chiayi BRT Bunhua Rd. intersection Bus stop.
+The night market is accessible within walking distance east of Chiayi Station of Taiwan Railway, south of Alishan Forest Railway or North of Chiayi BRT Bunhua Rd. intersection Bus stop.